 Watch an informational webinar about how to begin collecting data:

 What if you’re not in Portland or South Portland and want to help collect flood data?

 Become a Friends of Casco Bay’s Water Reporter and collect data anywhere in coastal Maine.

 Nature-based Solutions to Coastal Flooding: Climate Ready Casco Bay

 Nature-based solutions involved the introduction or restoration of natural resources and systems–such as salt marshes, rain gardens, open space, or even rocks and seagrass–to mitigate the effects of climate change.
 This natural infrastructure protects our coastal communities from climate threats while also expanding and enhancing our natural spaces.

 In November 2021, GPCOG was awarded $250,000 by the National Fish and Wildlife Foundation (NFWF) to pursue nature-based climate action in the Greater Portland region.
 GPCOG matched these funds through the support of the Gulf of Maine Research Institute, grants, and municipalities.
-Over the course of the two-year project, GPCOG will work with eleven coastal communities, including Portland and South Portland, to find nature-based solutions to combat coastal flooding.
+Climate Ready Casco Bay is a two-year project working with eleven coastal communities, including Portland and South Portland, to find nature-based solutions to combat coastal flooding.
 This project aims to be a collaborative effort between the community members who will be affected by coastal flooding, and will include engagement with volunteers, city employees, elected officials, and community leaders.
-To learn more about the project, visit GPCOG’s website or contact Sara Mill-Knapp, email@example.com.
+To learn more about the project, visit GPCOG’s website or contact Sara Mill-Knapp, firstname.lastname@example.org.